jo-mueller/ngff-spec/README.md

 The dingus should print to STDOUT a JSON object with the keys:

 - `"valid"`: boolean, whether this is valid
-- optionally `"message"`: str, free text describing the success/ failure
+- optionally `"message"`: string, free text describing the success/ failure

 Call the tool like